orangatun/b/FYP/sudoku_proj.md

 Based on the current positions of the numbers, the microcontroller determines if the placement of a particular number is valid.
 If the position is not valid, it blinks the RED LED indicating invalid move.
 If the position is valid, it turns on the GREEN LED for 2 seconds.
 (This can be disabled)

-At the end of the game, if played correctly, the GREEN LED blinks for a period of 10 seconds, indicating successful completionkkkkk
+At the end of the game, if played correctly, the GREEN LED blinks for a period of 10 seconds, indicating successful completion